 These days, the company is embracing a new ethos that marries sustainability and luxury through a three-pillar CSR (corporate social and environmental responsibility) approach.

 According to Bulgari CEO Jean-Christophe Babin, the brand’s mission has always been to glorify the world’s natural beauty, turning fleeting moments into keepsakes, stamping them into permanence in a necklace or ring.
 And the need to save pieces of a rapidly changing planet has never been more urgent than now.

 The company says its integrity aligns with the sustainability and equity principles of the LVMH Code of Conduct.
 LVMH acquired a majority stake in Bulgari in 2011.
-The Code spans the entire organization, which includes its namesake brand Louis Vuitton, Dior, Tiffany & Co., Fendi, and Sephora.
+The Code spans the entire organization, which includes its namesake brands Louis Vuitton and Moët Hennessy, along with Dior, Tiffany & Co., Fendi, and Sephora.